Ali-Debug16/Kaiburr-Task6/README.md

-# TASK: Perform a Text Classification on consumer complaint dataset.
+# TASK: Perform A Text Classification On Consumer Complaint Dataset.

 In this post, I show how to classify consumer complaints text into these categories: Debt collection, Consumer Loan, Mortgage, Credit card, Credit reporting, Student loan, Bank account or service, Payday loan, Money transfers, Other financial service, Prepaid card.